CanevottiAlessia/miR-RF/README.md

 # miR-RF
-  The "miR-RF" repository hosts a machine learning-based application designed to evaluate the authenticity of pre-microRNAs.
+  The "miR-RF" repository hosts a machine learning-based application designed to classify/annotate pre-microRNAs.

 ---